Where to Start with SEO Basics?

 Building a Content Strategy

 There are two aims that you need to address with content as a whole.
-Getting that page ranked for the KW you want and attracting quality relevant links.
+Getting that page ranked for the KW you want and attracting quality relevant backlinks.

-Long-tail KWs tend to work best for blogging overall and you can research questions with the keywords that people are asking, so you can fully answer them in your blogs.
+Long-tail KWs tend to work best for blogging overall and you can research questions with the keywords that people are asking.
+Then go about trying to fully answer them in your blogs.

 Plan out what you are going to be writing.
 I like to plan for the next quarter, for my own blogs.
 That way if anything changes in the industry I can blog about it quickly, without disrupting my strategy too much.
 Remember though, your web content isn’t just what is on the website.
 You really need to be looking at the content of all forms, video and social media are just two areas you need to push content out to.
 I find the best way is to share the blog at the start of the month.
 Then break the blog into 20 small pieces and use those ‘chunks’ for my Twitter, Facebook, and LinkedIn too.

 Each will have a pic for each day, also a link back to the original blog on the website.
+Then get folks you know to share your content on social media.
+Social signals have a big impact on google and your rankings, don’t ignore it.
+Share your full blogs a total of 7 times throughout the month.
 As for the video… I have a face for radio and a voice for blogging, so I let others do that.

 What are backlinks?

-This is why you need to first get the house in order.
-Nobody wants to recommend you if your site isn’t good if your content isn’t good.
+This is why as part of SEO Basics, you need to first get the house in order.
+Nobody wants to recommend you if your site isn’t good, or if your content isn’t good.
 And nobody wants you to recommend them for the same reasons.
 Ultimately, it means you will never rank.

 In the old days of SEO (showing my age), this was the easy part.
-You would just get any old link from any old website, directories and you would rank.
+You would just get any old link from any old website, directories, or web list and you would rank.
 Now, I am happy to say, it isn’t like that.
 The best form of link is a natural one.
 You write great content, they find it and build a link to your website.

 But, as a lot of people have pointed out… how do you get links if you have only just started, vis-a-vie you are not ranking?
 Well, this is where a little thing we SEO’s like to call ‘Outreach’!
-And I feel this is where SEO really makes their money.
+And I feel this is where SEO folks really make their money.
 A good SEO will have built up a great series of relationships with bloggers, journalists, and other webmasters in the industries that they specialize in.
+When a link is required, it’s about knowing where to place it.
+Where you can get a niche edit in.

 You just have to do the same.
 No quick fix, if you try and do it quickly by buying links… they will know.
 It won’t go well and you will get found out at the next algorithm update.
 Do not buy links from link farms offering 300+ links for a tenner (£10 to you non-English folks).

 So to sum all this up… Time.
 SEO takes time.
-There are lots of details I have missed out here and could have gone on even longer.
+There are lots of details I have missed out here (on purpose) and could have gone on even longer, especially about links.
 But, if I have learned one thing whilst doing SEO these past 10yrs, is don’t try and rush it.
 It’s a minimum of a six-month commitment that you need to do, to make it work.
+Build it solidly.
+If your SEO Basics are built on a wet sand foundation, come the next Search Engine Update, it may come tumbling down.

-Would I say go out and hire an SEO person to do it for you?
+Would I say go out and hire an SEO person to do the SEO Basics for you?
 Of course, I would, it’s how I earn money.
 But, it’s up to you.
 If you think it’s cheaper to get an expert to do it, compared to how much your time is worth doing this, go for it.